openstack-archive/tripleo-validations/doc/source/contributing/developer_guide.rst

 -------------------

-All validations are written in standard Ansible with a couple of extra meta-data to provide information to the Mistral validation framework.
+All validations are written in standard Ansible with a couple of extra meta-data to provide information to the validation framework.

 For people not familiar with Ansible, get started with their `excellent documentation <https://docs.ansible.com/ansible/>`_.